St. Kilda Little Penguins - Latest Update About the Closure and New Fee in 2025

 The penguin is hiding under the breakwater boulders.

-Parks Victoria is considering charging an entrance fee to the St. Kilda penguin viewing platform after reopening in mid-2024.
+Parks Victoria is considering charging an entrance fee to the St. Kilda penguin viewing platform after reopening in 2025.
 For many residents, the pier is an opportunity to get out of the city for a bit.
 The penguins are simply part of it; cutting off their rights outrages many.
-For sure, the visitor number will increase to the newly built pier in 2024.
+For sure, the visitor number will increase to the newly built pier from 2025 onwards.

 Definitely this new curved pier will protect the penguins way better.
 It is unbelievable, but a penguin got attacked, thrown against a wall and killed by a group of young men at 2 a.m. at night on October 27, 2021.
 This is heartbreaking to kill one of those vulnerable birds.
 These beautiful birds were harmed frequently, but with the new pier, the burrows are no longer accessible to visitors.
 The most important is penguin conservation for the future.